Fitbit is considered one brand that introduced portable health and activity monitoring gadgets to the market and was a visionary.

 This watch is sleek, rugged, and always ready for underwater activities.
-Its offered in a range of colours with interchangeable bands, making it a highly customisable device.
+Its offered in a range of colors with interchangeable bands, making it a highly customizable device.
 It has a long battery life and, after a single charge, can be used for several days without any worries.
 As it’s linked with your smartphone, you can get phone, message, and calendar updates.
 Naturally, regarding compatibility, Android devices fare better, but iOS devices can be connected too.

-When it comes to activity monitoring, it can recognise six different workouts and log up to 39 exercises manually.
+When it comes to activity monitoring, it can recognize six different workouts and log up to 39 exercises manually.
 It allows you to observe your sleep (including nap) habits and cycles, thus helps you get more comfortable sleep time.
 It also has a heart rate tracking feature that can give you instantaneous warnings if your heart rate rises or falls abruptly.

 Despite the manufacturer’s statement that this watch has a long battery life, several users have complained about short battery life and charging problems.